tddg/cs6501-serverless-ai-fall25/info.md

 This class uses the following review protocol:

-* **Reading:** Before each class, we will discuss two papers.
-You should read these two papers, making sure to understand the key ideas, designs, findings, and conclusions.
+* **Reading:** During each class, we will discuss two papers.
+You should read these two papers before the class, making sure to understand the key ideas, designs, findings, and conclusions.

 * **Review:** Prepare a one-page review for **one** of the papers based on your choice.
 (You should read both papers though.)